 SOLAR PANEL — A photovoltaic device capable of collecting and converting solar energy into electrical energy.

 SOLAR-THERMAL SYSTEM Solar thermal systems which directly heat water or other liquid using sunlight.
-The heated liquid is used for such purposes as space heating and cooling, domestic hot water and heating pool water.
-The second sentence is not a definition but an example of use.

 § 134A-4.
 Applicability.

 The requirements of this chapter shall apply to all Solar Energy Systems installed or modified after its effective date.